 - When you are interacting with someone of the other gender, especially at the office, when you are traveling without your spouse, or if you happen to reconnect with an old flame, protect yourself with the following realistic policies.

-a) Avoid discussions of personal topics.
-Talk about practical or business matters.
+a) Avoid discussions of personal topics with anyone of the opposite sex other than your loved one.
+Talk about practical, professional or business matters with others.
 Save personal talks for your spouse or same sex friends.

-b) Do not play alone together.
+b) Do not play alone with someone other than your partner.
 For instance, on business trips, dine in a group.

 c) Meet only in public spaces.
 Stay clear of private places where "something" could happen.